Infineon/mtb-example-btstack-threadx-audio-watch/README.md

       - Add held to the conversation (Note: This functionality depends on the support from telecom network operator.
 AG always supports this feature and responds with OK.)
    -  Mic / Speaker gain control

+Personal Area Network User:

+- Build with "PANU\_Support=1" to enable PANU.
+- The Watch app can demonstrate how to use PAN user profile as shown below.
+- Make an PANNAP device (phone) discoverable and pairable by its specific behavior.
+- In ClientControl, click on the "Start" button from the "BR/EDR Discovery" combo box to find the PANNAP device.
+- Select the peer device in the BR/EDR Discovery combo box.
+- Click the "Connect" button under the ClientControl PAN tab.
+- To get the complete network access, ClientControl need to run in Linux and have root permission
+- After PANU conncted, run dhclient to get IP address and check if IP address have been allocated by PANNAP.
+- Click the "Disonnect" button under the ClientControl PAN tab to close PANU network.

 ### Application Settings
 Application-specific settings are as shown below: